probmods/chapters/inference-about-inference.md

    (equal? (choose-action goal? vending-machine 'state) 'b))
 ~~~~

-Despite the fact that button bis equally likely to result in either bagel or cookie, we have inferred that sally probably wants a cookie.
+Despite the fact that button b is equally likely to result in either bagel or cookie, we have inferred that sally probably wants a cookie.
 Why would this be?
 (Hint: if she had wanted a bagel, what would she have done?)
 This effect follows, though indirectly, from the law of conservation of belief in this inference about inference setting.

 ## Preferences

 If we have some prior knowledge about Sally's preferences (which goals she is likely to have) we can incorporate this immediately into the prior over goals (which above was uniform).

-A more interesting situation is when we believe that Sally has *some* preferences, but we don't know what they are.
-We capture this by adding a higher level prior (a Dirichlet) over preferences.
+A more interesting situation is when we believe that Sally has *some*
+preferences, but we don't know what they are.
+We capture this by adding a higher
+level prior (a uniform-draw) over preferences.
 Using this we can learn about Sally's preferences from her actions: after seeing Sally press button b several times, what will we expect her to want the next time?

 ~~~~ {.cosh}
 (define (choose-action goal? transition state)